 Stamford American International School’s Secondary Program recognizes and addresses the broad range of needs of young adolescent learners, while encouraging them to appreciate cultural diversity.
 We promote positive social interactions and provide opportunities for students to acquire the knowledge, skills and attitudes necessary for lifelong learning.

-Stamford American is proud to be the first and only school to offer both the American and International Baccalaureate Curriculums.
-Graduating with either the IB Diploma or High School Diploma with Advanced Placement credits, or both, gives your child unparalleled choice and competitive advantage.
+Stamford offers both the American and International Baccalaureate Curriculums, where students can graduate with either the IB Diploma or US accredited Stamford High School Diploma with Advance Placement credits or both.

-Grade 11 and 12 students can choose from 40+ IB courses and 20 AP courses.
+Grade 11 and 12 students can choose from 40+ IB courses and 18 AP courses (for 2018 - 2019 Academic Year).
 Please see our Secondary School Course Guide below for more information on individual courses.

 |IB DP English B HL||IBDP English A - Language & Literature SL/HL|